 After a thrilling tour of the Brera district, now it’s time for a delicious dinner.
 Osteria di Brera is known for its mouth-watering seafood menu.
 It’s actually a gourmet fish restaurant, but they have a bit of everything on the menu.

 It’s a cozy place to dine and enjoy a delicious dinner of risotto, grilled fish or seafood pasta, and a generous pour of very palatable wine.
 With impressive service and very reasonably priced food, this restaurant is only a minute’s walk from Palazzo di Brera.

 If you’re staying for more than two days in Milan, I suggest you take a trip to Lake Como and experience a different and equally amazing part of Italy.
 Lake Como is one of the most beautiful places to visit in Italy, and this glamorous resort for the rich and famous has picturesque places to visit.
-Taking a boat tour in Lake Como will introduce you to some villages and stunning views around the Lake.
+Taking a boat tour of Lake Como will introduce you to some villages and stunning views around the Lake.

-A trip from Milan to Lake Como by train is only 30-minutes, and it is very easy and affordable.
+A trip from Milan to Lake Como by train is only 30 minutes, and it is very easy and affordable.
 Read my full article about how to Travel from Milan to Lake Como.